lesliePhD/open_funders_canada/README.md

 ## Find out more

-We are using the [Mozilla Contributers' Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
+We are using the [Mozilla Contributers' Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) as our code of conduct.

 And here is my [roadmap](https://github.com/lesliePhD/open_funders_canada/blob/master/roadmap.md).